turingschool/front-end-curriculum/projects/module-1/task-tracker.md

 </section>

 <section class="answer">
-### Part 3 - Additional Feature
+### Part 3 - New Feature

 First, run `git checkout new-feature` to get to the correct branch.
 If you made changes to the code on the `bug-fix` branch, you may need to commit your work before switching branches (`git add .`, `git commit...`) - don't push!
+You should see `// NEW FEATURE` at the top of the `main.js` file to know you're in the right place.

 // add deleting feature
 </section>